Phases of Clinical Research

 Laboratory experiments are conducted to gather preliminary information about a treatment’s efficiency, toxicity and action.
 The data helps researchers decide whether a particular treatment is worth investigating clinically.

 Initial testing of an experimental therapy evaluates safety, establishes a safe dose range, and identifies side effects.
-20 to 100 patients are involved, usually they have failed all other therapy.
+20 to 100 patients are involved, usually those who have failed all other therapy.

 This phase evaluates how well the treatment works, while further assessing safety and side effects.
 Some Phase II trials are case series.
 Most are randomized clinical trials, and between 20-300 people are enrolled.